-Grain Free Pecan Tassies are low carb, sugar free made with Swerve’s Brown Sugar
+Grain Free Pecan Tassies are low carb, sugar free made with a Homemade Brown Sugar

 The original pecan tassies recipe tastes more like a mini pecan pie but with more of a pastry feel, as the dough is made with cream cheese.
 This grain free pecan tassie is more like a pecan bun or cake.
 It’s delicious and it freezes perfectly.

 I made several test batches of Grain Free Pecan Tassies using the almond flour and we agreed that adding in a little bit of orange extract into the dough and adding cinnamon pushed the flavors more towards that orange cinnamon roll we love on Christmas morning.
 It’s so delicious.

 I use almond flour, egg, melted butter, a little swerve and some orange zest for the dough.
 I weigh the dough and divide it by 24.
 Each dough ball weighs about 12 grams.
 It then gets tamped down to make a pastry cup.